Arshad-Siddiqui/Arshad-Siddiqui-Test/README.md

 ## About Me

-A highly inquisitive and enthusiastic software developer and recent graduate from Makers Academy, bringing a strong foundation in full-stack web development to the table.
-Previously, I honed my skills through self-study with online resources, gaining a solid understanding of programming fundamentals, such as OOP and efficient algorithm creation.
-My time at Makers Academy further developed these skills, as I learned best practices for writing clean, test driven code as well as collaborated in groups to build full-stack projects which also helped boost my communication and teamwork skills.
+A highly inquisitive and enthusiastic software developer and recent graduate from Makers Academy, bringing in a strong foundation in full-stack web development.
+Previously, I honed my skills through self-study with online resources, gaining a solid understanding of programming fundamentals.
+My time at Makers Academy further developed these skills, as I learned best practices for writing clean, test driven code as well as collaborated in groups to build full-stack projects which helped boost my communication and teamwork skills.

-What made me want to become a developer was the fun and engaging problem solving loop that rewards you for learning and improving.
+What made me want to become a developer was the fun and engaging problem solving loop that rewards you for learning from mistakes.
 The vast resources available for learning it are very accessible so I was able to experience coding at a young age and have been hooked ever since.
 I'm looking for a role where I can continue to learn and improve my skills as well as help others do the same.

 ## Projects